apache/fury-site/docs/grpc/index.md

 1. Define messages and services in a supported compiler frontend.
 2. Generate models and gRPC companions with `foryc`.
-3. Add the normal gRPC dependencies for the selected runtime.
+3. Add the normal gRPC dependencies for the selected language.
 4. Implement the generated server base and call the generated client.
 5. Verify unary and streaming calls between generated peers.